 Once you’ve got your free Excel Timesheet template and have downloaded it, you’re going to want to fill it in correctly.
 That’s as easy as following these steps.

-The top of the free Excel timesheet template is where you put the name of the project, the name of the employee and the time period the timesheet is to record.
-There should also be a line for the project manager or whomever is assigned to approve the timesheet can sign off on it.
+The top of the free Excel timesheet template is where you put the name of the employee, the name of the department, the supervisor and their hourly rate.
+You can also add whatever lines you want, such as one for the project manager if one is assigned to approve the timesheet and signs off on it.

 2. Collect the Hours

 This is the section that the team member is going to use.
-They can note the start and end time for their workday, adding any overtime, as well as sick, vacation or holiday time.
-There’s also a column to write down any other time spent that doesn’t fall into the previous categories.
-The last column is where the full day’s hours can be totalled up.
+They can note the start and end time for their workday, adding any overtime and lunch.

-The last part of the free Excel timesheet template is where the figures above are totalled up.
+The last part of the free Excel timesheet template is where the figures above are totaled up.
 It is also where the pay rate is noted.
 The total pay line is where hours multiplied by the pay rate is recorded.
 And in the final column the weekly pay is captured.
+There is also a space for the employee and supervisor signatures.

 How to Import a Timesheet Template